Edited book “Digital Humanities and Laboratories”

 * Place Matters: Exploring Spaces for the Humanities Practices

-This project has been conducted as part of the Vanguard Fellowship at the Institute of Advanced Studies (IAS) at the University of Birmingham (Autumn 2019) and presented at a public lecture at the IAS on 13 November 2019.
+This project was conducted as part of the Vanguard Fellowship at the Institute of Advanced Studies (IAS) at the University of Birmingham (Autumn 2019) and presented at a public lecture at the IAS on 13 November 2019.
 You can find the presentation of my talk here.

-This research has been conducted in the Department of Media at Aalto University (2017-2020).
-The goal of this project is to explore a laboratory in the humanities to understand its role and implications for the development of the field.
+This research was conducted in the Department of Media at Aalto University (2017-2020).
+The goal of this project was to explore a laboratory in the humanities to understand its role and implications for the development of the field.

 - U. Pawlicka-Deger, “Mapping a History of the Humanities and Media Labs”, Global Digital Humanities Symposium, Michigan State University, U.S. (21-22 March 2019) (slides presentation)